TU-COSC-Dierbach/Practicum-01-Repo/README.md

 `Scanner input = new Scanner(System.in)`

-Java searches for files that contain the references classes, e.g.,
+Java searches for files that contain the referenced classes, e.g.,

 `Scanner.java`